 Contrary to common belief, dating and relationships aren’t solely a numbers game.
 You CAN optimize your approach.
 You can narrow down your ideal partner.

 Firstly, you can control the quality of people you converse with.
-Secondly, you can control how you dress, your conversations and how you present yourself.
-In general, the more empathetic you are, the more varied the demographics of partners you’ll be able to date and connect with.
-This is especially useful in Singapore, where you are exposed to a mixture of Asian and Western demographics with many subcultures with different value systems.
+Secondly, you can control how you dress, conversations and how you present yourself.
+In general, the more empathetic you are, the more varied the demographics of partners you’ll be able to connect with.
+This is especially useful in Singapore, where you are exposed to a mixture of Asian and Western demographics with different value systems.

 If you’re a hot shot engineer who is brilliant with physics and you want to date beautiful women, let’s just agree that a lot of them aren’t spending their time in libraries attempting to understand intricate systems.
 However, if you make the effort to cultivate a fashion sense, get competent at the ability to meet women in different demographics, you’ll have an advantage by being unique.